 Are you wondering how to tell which macronutrients your lawn needs?
 We recommend conducting a soil test.
 With the test results, you will be able to tell which nutrients your soil lacks and supplement those with the right fertilizer blend.
 Consider conducting a soil test at the start of the growing season to avoid any issues that can lead to dead grass.

 Your household pets can be the cause of yellow grass or dead grass.
 Dog urine is not only potent but contains a high concentration of nitrogen that can burn your grass.
 If you don't have a pet and think animal urine might be an issue, it could come from other animals in the neighborhood, or even birds or small wild animals.
 The easiest way to reduce these hot spots is to dilute them with water after your pet has done its business.

-In the summer months or warmer states, too much sun can be a typical lawn issue.
+In the summer months or in warmer states, too much sun can be a typical lawn issue.
 Depending on the type of grass you have, your lawn may or may not have the ability to endure hours of hot, direct sunlight.
 The heat of the sun can burn undesirable yellow spots on your lawn.
 To combat yellow grass, you can hydrate your lawn with proper watering.
 Let’s dive into how to be sure your grass is receiving adequate moisture.